A Comprehensive Guide To Income Generating Assets

 Because of the diversity in types of bonds and the risks associated with them, interest rates can really vary.

-For example, high quality, short term municipal bonds can yield as little as 1.5%.
+For example, high-quality, short-term municipal bonds can yield very little.
 On the other hand, speculative-grade corporate bonds can yield 6-8% and even much more.

 The more risk that an investor will not get their money paid back by the borrower, the higher the interest rate the borrower must pay.
 As I said early on, more risk means more potential reward.